evmos/docs/docs/protocol/modules/incentives.md

 The usage incentives are taken from block reward emission (inflation) and are pooled up in the Incentives module account (escrow address).
-The incentives functionality is fully governed by native $EVMOS token holders who manage the registration of `Incentives`, so that native $EVMOS token holders decide which application should be part of the usage incentives.
+The incentives functionality is fully governed by native EVMOS token holders who manage the registration of `Incentives`, so that native EVMOS token holders decide which application should be part of the usage incentives.
 This governance functionality is implemented using the Cosmos-SDK `gov` module with custom proposal types for registering the incentives.